WINNING PLAYS & PLAYWRIGHTS FOR SPRING/SUMMER 2025:

 Humor

 Humor is another essential in most of our scripts.
-We do
+We do have the occasional drama, but mostly we do comedies.

 Keeping it light-hearted, with banter and humor helps.